sclorg/s2i-python-container/2.7/README.md

 * **PIP_INDEX_URL**

     Set this variable to use a custom index URL or mirror to download required packages during build process.
-This only affects packages listed in requirements.txt.
-    Pipenv ignores this variable.
+This affects packages listed in requirements.txt.
+It also affects the installation of pipenv and micropipenv and the update of pip in the container, though if not found in the custom index, the container will try to install/update them from upstream PyPI afterwards.

 * **UPGRADE_PIP_TO_LATEST**